 Shop at Doylestown Farmer’s Market

-Every week from April through November, this market is one of many reasons to visit Doylestown, Pennsylvania.
-This open-air Doylestown Farmer’s Market features dozens of local Bucks County vendors, live music, and tasting events.
-Throughout the year, the market also puts on special events, cooking workshops, and demos from notable local chefs.
-For entertainment, local musicians give performances and there are occasional scavenger hunts for kids.
+Throughout the season, the market also puts on special events, cooking workshops, and demos from notable local chefs.
+For entertainment, local musicians give performances, and there are occasional scavenger hunts for kids.

 Enjoy seasonal fun at Hellerick’s Family Farm